exo-codefest/2014-team-C/README.md

 - Open Tasks page on the left menu.

-- Choose an project (created a new one in case there is no project existed)
+- Choose a project (create a new one in case there is no project existed)

-- View task by 3 supported view: List, Icon, Grantt
+- View tasks by 3 supported views: List View, Icon View, Grantt View

 * Icon View